zeeshan-nasir/News-Reader/README.md

 • A news website with search functionality, top headlines and option to view articles as per the country and category.

-• Deployed link but needs paid api for it to work: https://world-news-reader.netlify.app/
+• Deployed link but needs paid api for it to deployed links: https://world-news-reader.netlify.app/

 # Tech Stack
 • React <br>